-The American Institute of CPAs (AICPA) applauds the leadership taken by the House Ways and Means Oversight Subcommittee to consider legislative solutions related to reforming the Internal Revenue Service (IRS or "Service").
-We are committed to supporting Congress in its efforts to ensure a service-oriented, modernized tax administration that earns the respect and appreciation of individuals, businesses, exempt organizations, as well as their advisers.
+The American Institute of CPAs (AICPA) appreciates the leadership taken by the Senate Finance Committee for your commitment to ensuring the success of the new tax reform laws and for considering various approaches to enable the Internal Revenue Service (IRS or "Service") to implement those changes while providing quality service to individuals and businesses, as well as their advisers.

 As taxpayers face a period of uncertainty regarding the sweeping tax law changes of Pub.
-L. No. 115-97, it is critical that the IRS is a modern-functioning agency that will issue immediate guidance on priority issues, focus on the needs of taxpayers and tax preparers, and implement the legislation in an effective and efficient manner.
+L. No. 115-97, it is critical that the IRS has the appropriate resources to proceed as a modern-functioning agency that will issue immediate guidance on priority issues, focus on the needs of taxpayers and tax preparers, and implement the legislation in an effective and efficient manner.